Learn-Write-Repeat/Open-contributions/Saumya_ML_DataPreprocessing.md

     dataset= pd.read_csv("Name of the data.csv")

 ### Extracting Dependent and Independent Variable

+   **Independent Variable:** Independent variables are the input for a process that is being analyzes basically referred as Features and here we are denoting it by **x**.
+   **Dependent Variables:** Dependent variables are the output of the process, like for example whether we have purchased the product or not and here we are denoting it by **y**.

-   Extracting Independent Variable: Here in order to extract the variable iloc[] method of pandas library is used and extract rows and columns of the data set.
+   **Extracting Independent Variable:** Here in order to extract the variable iloc[] method of pandas library is used and extract rows and columns of the data set.

-    X= dataset.iloc[:,:-1].values
+    x= dataset.iloc[:,:-1].values

-   Extracting Dependent Variable: Here in order to extract the variable again iloc[] method of pandas library is used.
+   **Extracting Dependent Variable:** Here in order to extract the variable again iloc[] method of pandas library is used.

-    Y= dataset.iloc[:,:-1].values
+    y= dataset.iloc[:,:-1].values

  ## 3. Handling missing Data